-Six 8-cm hot-swap fans provide the cooling for the system.
+Three 8-cm hot-swap fans provide the cooling for the system.
 It is very important that the chassis top cover is properly installed and making a good seal in order for the cooling air to circulate properly through the chassis and cool the components.
-See Figure 6-2.
+See Figure 6-2 for a chassis top cover removal example.

-Figure 6-1 System Cooling Fan Locations
+Figure 6-1 System Cooling Fan Access